jikoso2/FootballTeamGameBot/README.md

 - overall proportion more than 0.6 after divide maxOVR/minOVR including 5% bonus home match
 - overall better team more than 60

-#### Trick Trainer
+#### Card Duels
-Trick trainer using binary search algorithm (with 10 possibilites max 4 tries), 5 per day.
+Card Duels automatic assign to card-duel and use first card from the deck in first round.

 #### AutoFood
-Between 0AM-15PM you eat only 15min meals
+Between 0AM-16PM you eat only 15min meals
-After 15PM eating 4h meal - (start faster when you ate 28/30 meals)
+After 16PM eating 4h meal - (start faster when you ate 28/30 meals)
-After 17PM eating 12h meal- (start faster when you ate 29/30 meals)
+After 18PM eating 12h meal- (start faster when you ate 29/30 meals)

 #### CantineeResolver
 Checks unfinished and complete daily quests to unlock meals.